cc-archive/vocabulary-legacy/src/utils/prettier/prettier.md

 npx prettier --write .
 ```

-If you want to form just a particular directory,  You may run
+If you want to format just a particular directory,  You may run

 ```bash
 prettier --write src/footer